 Resolutions for Caregiving

 Resolutions help you to better care for yourself, and the person you are caring for is essential.
-Creating Resolutions for yourself and your loved ones will make life a whole lot easier for the New Year.
+Creating Resolutions for yourself and your loved ones will make life much easier for the New Year.
 The end of the year is a time of reflection and figuring out what you would like to change for the New Year.
-Caregiving can be stressful, overwhelming and disorganizing.
-Here are my best tips to make the New Year a prosperous, productive and happy one.
-Dealing with this all year and being careful not to burnout over the holiday can cause strain on you, as the caregiver.
-Here are my tips and suggestions.
+Caregiving can be stressful, overwhelming, and disorganizing.
+So here are my best tips to make the New Year prosperous, productive, and happy.
+Dealing with this all year and being careful not to burn out over the holiday can cause strain on you as the caregiver.
+So here are my tips and suggestions.

 1. Organization Resolutions

 Go through all medications with your doctor.
-See if you can get rid of certain medications or change to combine some.
+See if you can get rid of certain drugs or change to combine some.
 Clean out all medicine cabinets and get rid of anything that has an expired date.
 For some help, check out this site.
 As for you, the caregiver, here are some healthy resolutions for caregiving that could help make your caregiving journey more accessible and more rewarding:

 3. Exercise Resolutions

-It is absolutely vital for good health and well being.
-It can help with a number of ailments like arthritis.
-First of all, consult your physician to make sure it is ok.
-Then start off slow and stretch before starting anything.
+It is vital for good health and well-being.
+It can help with several ailments, like arthritis.
+First, could you consult your physician to make sure it is ok?
+Then start slow and stretch before starting anything.
 For some help, check out this site.

 4. Nutrition Resolutions

-Clean out all cabinets and refrigerator to start with a clean slate.
-Try new recipes and incorporate more fruits and vegetables into your diet.
+Clean out all cabinets and refrigerators to start with a clean slate.
+Then, try new recipes and incorporate more fruits and vegetables into your diet.
 Check out this old post to help provide proper nutrition.
 Finding the time to focus on your food can be challenging as a caregiver.
 Here are some simple resolutions that you can make to ensure you maintain a healthy diet while caregiving:

 5. Sleep Resolutions

 Sleep is vital to maintaining good health.
-Start by going to sleep and waking up the same time every day.
+Start by going to sleep and waking up simultaneously every day.
 If you are having problems sleeping, find the source and change things.
-Get a new mattress or pillows or change the bedding to make it more inviting and comfortable.
+For example, please get a new mattress or pillows, or change the bedding to make it more inviting and comfortable.
 For more information, check out this site.

 6. Safety Resolutions

 By following these safety resolutions, you can help ensure that your caregiving experience is a safe and rewarding one.
-Also, Go through the house and secure all rugs, electric cords.
+Also, Go through the house and secure all rugs and electric cords.
 Clear out any furniture or items that may be a tripping hazard.
-Install grab bars in the bathroom, hallway, bedroom and any area that may be hard to get up or down.
-Check out this old post to help with home safety for senior parents.
+Install grab bars in the bathroom, hallway, bedroom, and any area that may be hard to get up or down.
+Finally, check out this old post to help with home safety for senior parents.

 7. Socialize Resolutions